jadentheprogrammer06/bash_ping-to-text/README.md

 ---------------------------------------------------
 ABOUT THIS TOOL
 ---------------------------------------------------
+These scripts can either ping or traceroute an
-This is a script I wrote to do the basic task of pinging a DNS/IP address and then saving the results to a log file which is named by date and time.
+DNS/IP address and then save the results to a log file which is named by date and time.

+I have included installation steps, primarily for Ubuntu-based Linux and WSL2 if installed on Windows 10.

 This is a useful tool for establishing your reliable network baseline; As you do more and more network connectivity tests it is important to log each test.